Victorb98/ShanghaiGroup-APT1-Detection/README.md

 🔍 Powered by MITRE ATT&CK mappings, the rules are aligned with common TTPs (Tactics, Techniques & Procedures) used by APT groups — ensuring the detections stay relevant and threat-informed.

-🧠 Also, through my training on the Google Cybersecurity Certificate, I’ve developed practical skills in using tools like VirusTotal to analyse suspicious files, correlate indicators, and investigate potential threats — a skillset I actively applied in this project.
+🧠 Also, through my training on the Google Cybersecurity Certificate, I’ve developed practical skills in using tools like VirusTotal to analyse suspicious files, correlate indicators, and investigate potential threats, a skillset I actively applied in this project.

  💡 This project was inspired by a hands-on lab I completed on TryHackMe.
- After working through a simulated APT detection challenge, I wanted to push myself further — to not just follow steps, but to understand *why* attackers do what they do, and how defenders can disrupt them at the behavioural level.
+ After working through a simulated APT detection challenge, I wanted to push myself further, to not just follow steps, but to understand *why* attackers do what they do, and how defenders can disrupt them at the behavioural level.

-This repo is the result of that challenge — a personal deep-dive into APT1 (Shanghai Group) and how to detect them through real-world tactics, tools, and patterns.
+This repository is the result of that challenge — a personal deep dive into APT1 (Shanghai Group) and how to detect it through real-world tactics, tools, and patterns.
 <img width="1365" height="728" alt="Pyramid of pain tryhackme " src="https://github.com/user-attachments/assets/1f8dea0f-4e0b-4088-ba97-27712efc87b3" />